Liverpool Parks Police History ‘Timeline’

-He was known to all as ‘Fred’ a man who wanted to be a doctor, who spoke a number of languages and a man who was able to mix feely as a policeman with the various ethnic people living and using Liverpool’s Princess and Sefton Parks.
+He was known to all as ‘Fred’ a man who wanted to be a doctor, who spoke a number of languages and a man who was able to mix freely as a policeman with the various peoples living and using Liverpool’s Princess and Sefton Parks.

 Park Constable 40 Burki was believed to be the first Indian born police officer appointed as a constable in Liverpool.

 During this period one incident remembered was the arrest by Constable Burki of a youth who was frogmarched under arrest across Sefton Park to the front door of the Police Bridewell, located in Lark Lane.
 Constable Burki was followed by a hostile group of 30 or so youths and men.

 In September 1970 Constable Burki received a Commendation which read: “For persistence and tenacity in the face of considerable resistance, affecting several arrests in Liverpool Sefton Park”.

 Other Constables who received Commendations for their work during those trying days were Constable 47 Joe Beeley and Constable 56 Terry Gaven who were members of the dog section – both officers were assaulted while carrying out their duties by hostile crowds in Liverpool’s Sefton Park.
 The dog section at that time was lead by Acting Sergeant Jim Putt who also received Commendations alongside Constable 25 Keith Cox.